MRASL/documentation/Equipment/Networking/WiFi.md

 ## General notes on usage

 * Always shutdown wifi equipment when you're done with it.
 Technically we aren't allowed to operate our own WiFi network.
+* ***Don't even bother with the 2.4Ghz frequency***.
+It'll work after office hours and in the morning, but as soon as more people get to school the interference is too much and you'll get inconsistent dropouts.
 * For some reason, the Asus router's wifi connection is a bit flimsy.
 We usually simply use it as a central wired DHCP server.
 * For a good connection **both** sides must have high gain/high power wireless adapters.
 That means that if you want to take full advantage of the Ubiquity equipment, you'll have to have another Unifi adapter on the other side.
+It should be overkill to use Ubiquity equipment in the lab though.

 ## Notes on WiFi rules at school